AAAI-2025-Hackathon/team_130/README.md

 ## AAAI 2025 Hackathon Entry
 **Theme: AI for Mental Health and Wellbeing**
+** Hackathon Themes Correlation - AI for healthcare and AI for social good

 ### ✅ Hackathon Compliance
 - [x] Team members agree to abide by the [Hackathon Rules](https://aaai.org/conference/aaai/aaai-25/hackathon/)